Donald Trump warns Keir Starmer currently 'doesn't have a chance' of surviving leadership crisis

 Liberal Democrat Business spokeswoman Sarah Olney explains why her party is calling for Keir Starmer to face the Privileges Committee.

-She told GB News: "We very much want to see the Prime Minister referred to the privileges Committee.
-And I think it then remains to be seen whether a sleaze inquiry is then something that that should take place.
+She told GB News: "We very much want to see the Prime Minister referred to the Privileges Committee.
+And I think it then remains to be seen whether a sleaze inquiry is something that should take place.

 She added: "I think there there remains this question to be answered about whether or not the Prime Minister misled Parliament or not.